MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_windows_server.md

 # Windows Containers on Windows Server

-This exercise will walk through the basic deployment of the Windows container feature and Docker on Windows Server 2016.
-This exercise assumes that you have familiarized yourself with basic container concepts and terminology.
-If you need to review concepts and terminology, see the [Quick Start Introduction](./quick_start.md).
+The exercise will walk through a basic deployment and use of the Windows container feature.
+After completion, you will have installed the container role, and deployed a simple Windows Server container.
+Before starting this quick start, familiarize yourself with basic container concepts and terminology.
+This information can be found on the [Quick Start Introduction](./quick_start.md).

-This exercise must be run on **Windows Server 2016 Technical Preview 5**.
-The Windows Server 2016 Technical Preview 5 installation media can be found [here]( https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-technical-preview).
+Prerequisites:

+- One computer system (physical or virtual) running [Windows Server 2016 Technical Preview 5](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-technical-preview).

-If you would like to work through this exercise on Windows 10, see the [Windows 10 Container Quick Start](./windows_10_containers_101.md).
+If you would like to work through this exercise on Windows 10, see the [Windows 10 Container Quick Start](./quick_start_windows_10.md).

 ## 1. Install Container Feature